Hecatoncheires: Association with the sea

-In the lost epic Titanomachy, Aegaeon was the son of Pontus (Sea), and lived in the sea.
+In the lost epic Titanomachy, Aegaeon was the son of Pontus (Sea) and lived in the sea.
 Briareus/Aegaeon's association with the sea can perhaps already be seen in Hesiod and Homer.
 In the Theogony, Briareus ends up living, apart from his brothers, with Cymopolea the (sea-nymph?) daughter of Poseidon the god of the sea, where it might be supposed the couple dwells, while in the Iliad one might also suppose that Briareus dwells in the sea, since it was the sea goddess Thetis that fetched him to Olympus.
-Apparently, this was made explicit by the fifth-century BC poet Ion of Chios, who referring to the Homeric story of the Olympians' revolt against Zeus, said that Aegaeon was the son of Thalassa (Sea) and that Thetis "summoned him from the Ocean".
+Apparently, this was made explicit by the fifth-century BC poet Ion of Chios, who, on referring to the Homeric story of the Olympians' revolt against Zeus, said that Aegaeon was the son of Thalassa (Sea) and that Thetis "summoned him from the Ocean".
 A connection to the sea can also be seen in the name Aegaeon (Αἰγαίων᾽) itself.
 The root αἰγ- is found in words associated with the sea: αἰγιαλός 'shore', αἰγες and αἰγάδες 'waves'. while Poseidon himself was sometimes called Aegaeon.

 Later writers also make Briareus/Aegaeon's association with the sea explicit.
 According to Aelian, Aristotle said that the Pillars of Heracles (i.e. the Strait of Gibraltar) had been previously named the Pillars of Briareus.
 Ovid, in his Metamorphoses, describes Aegaeon as a "dark-hued" sea god "whose strong arms can overpower huge whales", while according to Arrian apparently, the Aegean Sea was said to have been named after Aegaeon.
 As reported by Pliny, according to the Euboean Archemachus, the first man to sail in a "long ship” was Aegaeon.